-With respect to a major oil spill by vessels in or adjacent to the Abrolhos area, it may be opportune to investigate the declaration of the Abrolhos Islands area as a Particularly Sensitive Sea Area (PSSA), under the IMO's legislation.
+With respect to a major oil spill by vessels in or adjacent to the Abrolhos Islands area, it may be opportune to investigate the declaration of the Abrolhos Islands area as a Particularly Sensitive Sea Area (PSSA), under the IMO's legislation.

 This would provide a perimeter around the Abrolhos Islands area into which large ocean-going vessels would be unable to enter.
-The special significance of the Abrolhos warrants this form of protection.
+The special significance of the Abrolhos Islands warrants this form of protection.

-105. Recommend to the Australian Maritime Safety Authority (AMSA) that it investigates the process of a Particularly Sensitive Sea Area (PSSA) declaration for an area around the Abrolhos Islands.
-(AIMAC, FWA)
+105. Encourage the Australian Maritime Safety Authority (AMSA) to investigate the declaration of a Particularly Sensitive Sea Area (PSSA) around the Abrolhos Islands.
+(AIMAC, FWA, DOT, AMSA)